Logo

 An overworked mind and an exhausted body can never let you live up to your potential.
 Hence, you must get enough sleep and healthy food before taking any aptitude exam.
 Stay hydrated during the test.
 If required, you should also stock up on snacks, especially if the test stretches for hours.
 This shouldn’t be a challenge, with most aptitude assessments going virtual/remote now.

-An aptitude test for employment is the best way to assess a large group of applicants.
-It helps filter the most suitable candidates by predicting their job performance, success rate and overall potential.
-Considering the flexibility and customization possibilities offered by these tests, they serve as an excellent screening tool to shortlist the top talent sought by employers.
+• Excellent screening tool: An aptitude test helps filter the most suitable candidates by predicting their job performance, success rate and overall potential.
+These tests’ flexibility and customization possibilities serve as an excellent screening tool.

-Research published by the Midlands State University Institutional Repository states that the three key subtests of DATs- verbal reasoning, numerical reasoning and abstract reasoning- correlate with job performance.
+• Predicts on-the-job performance: Numerical and abstract reasoning- correlate with job performance.
 Hence, a measure of mental aptitude is a recognized tool to predict job performance.
-High scores often indicate sharper minds that are best suited for roles for which they are being evaluated.
+High scores often indicate sharper minds that are best suited for the roles they are being evaluated.

-In-demand aptitudes can largely vary across job categories.
-Hence, it is essential to have a standardized system that offers clarity on a candidate’s job fitment.
-Tests can be customized to measure mental abilities critical for a specific job or position, making it easier for employers to make hiring decisions.
+• Determine job fitment: Tests can be customized to measure mental abilities critical for a specific job or position, making it easier for employers to make hiring decisions.

-With almost every aspect of the professional and academic world getting a digital makeover, modern aptitude tests are easier to administer than ever.
-Instead of going through the hassles of hosting these tests at a brick-and-mortar venue, employers can easily opt for their virtual version.
+With almost every aspect of the professional and academic world getting a digital makeover, modern aptitude tests are more accessible to administer than ever.
+Instead of going through the hassles of hosting these tests at a brick-and-mortar venue, organizations can easily opt for their virtual version.

-Therefore, an employer can simply set up an aptitude exam based on relevant question formats on a cloud-based, secure platform.
+Therefore, a company can set up an aptitude exam based on relevant question formats on a secure cloud-based platform.
 Once satisfied with any add-on features they need.
-Afterward, employers can then share the test link with selected applicants.
+Afterwards, HR managers can share the test link with the candidates.

 Virtual aptitude test platforms can be fortified with remote proctoring and anti-cheating features.
 When fully automated with smart AI-enabled grading, these tests offer better accuracy in scores, bias-free candidate selection and an overall smoother recruitment process.